 Walk behind Seljalandsfoss

 The southern Ring Road waterfalls are some of the top attractions in Iceland.
 Heading east from Reykjavik, the picturesque Seljalandsfoss is the first that you’ll spot.
-This waterfall is surrounded by greenery and visitors can walk along a pathway behind the waterfall, though it’s very misty back there.
+This waterfall is one of the most photographed spots in Iceland and you’ve almost certainly seen photos of it in guide books.
+Seljalandsfoss is surrounded by greenery and visitors can even walk along a pathway behind the waterfall, though it’s very misty back there.
 (This pathway is closed during winter time.)
 Be sure to wear something waterproof and protect your electronics if you don’t want everything to get wet.
 We were pretty well drenched by the time we left, which is why I added the waterproof rain pants I was too proud to wear to my Iceland packing list.

 Visit Godafoss waterfall